 In this blog, we are going to give 5 insights.

-1. Keyword search results big frustration online shoppers
+1. Keyword search results in big frustration online shoppers

-Retailers and marketplaces have recognized these frustrations and adapted their search engines.
+Retailers and marketplaces have recognised these frustrations and adapted their search engines.

 2. Marketplace SEO engines are getting smarter

 Some eCommerce search engines process and prepare data better than others.
-A search for ‘Bluetooth speaker waterproof long battery’ on Amazon results in exactly those Bluetooth speakers that are waterproof and have long battery lifetime, whereas at some retailers like Curry’s in the UK batteries and even a curling tong are among the search results.
-At yet other retailers search terms have a maximized length.
+A search for ‘Bluetooth speaker waterproof long battery’ on Amazon results in exactly those Bluetooth speakers that are waterproof and have a long battery lifetime, whereas at some retailers like Curry’s in the UK, batteries and even a curling tong are among the search results.
+At yet other retailers search terms have a maximised length.

-3. SEO engines check spelling and recognize product attributes
+3. SEO engines check grammar and recognise product attributes

 Most eCommerce search bars include spell checking.
 For example, looking for a ‘sundbar’ will deliver soundbars in the search results automatically.
-A search for a specific product like ‘laptop 15 inch’ will deliver 15 inch laptops only in the search results of most retailers and marketplaces, even if ‘laptop’ is not part of the product title, which is often the case for laptops (e.q.
+A search for a specific product like ‘laptop 15 inches’ will deliver 15-inch laptops only in the search results of most retailers and marketplaces, even if ‘laptop’ is not part of the product title, which is often the case for laptops (e.q.
 Asus Zenbook).
-By enabling a robust spell-check, your site search engine can correct the user as they type to maximize the chances that they’ll get the result they want.
+By enabling a robust spell-check, your site search engine can correct the user as they type to maximise the chances that they’ll get the result they want.

 4. Complex keywords in different languages